ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/host.md

 As the PWA is developed, it will need to be hosted.
 Firebase is one hosting option that exists.
 It is used for this course because it is easy to set up and use, and because Google offers a generous free tier that will easily cover our needs.

-- If you do not already have a Firebase account, create one here: https://firebase.google.com/
+- If you do not already have a Firebase account, create one here: <a href="https://firebase.google.com/" target="_blank">https://firebase.google.com/</a>
-- Go to the console and add a project: https://console.firebase.google.com/
+- Go to the console and add a project: <a href="https://console.firebase.google.com/" target="_blank">https://console.firebase.google.com/</a>
-  - Call the project `ionic-weather`
+  - Call the project `tea-taster-training`
   - Firebase will generate a project ID for you
   - Use the default settings
+  - If asked about Firebase Analytics, you can turn it off
   - Accept the terms and conditions
   - Click `Create project`